BobbyLeonard/Python-Real-Time-Monitor/README.md

 **To View Remotely:**
-Until I have learnt some Flask,
-You can view the PNG remotely by using python3 http.server to serve PNG over network.
+Until I have learnt some Flask, you can view the PNG remotely by using python3 http.server to serve PNG over network.
 Because a new image is being saved approximately every second, the webpage just needs to refreshed to make it appear as a stream.
 For this you can use an auto refesh extension for Chrome.